Brad Pitt And Kate Hudson Preparing To Go Public Amid Rumors Angelina Moving On?

 “They’ve stayed friendly all these years and they really have chemistry.
 Jared is putting the smile back on Ange’s face.
 He’s exactly what she needs right now.
 He called her to make sure she was okay, and over the next few weeks they spoke a lot.”

-The actress shared this merely six months before she and Brad began filming Mr & Mrs Smith, within which the two had such great chemistry, they took things off screen.
+The actress shared this merely six months before she and Brad began filming Mr & Mrs Smith, within which the two had such great chemistry that they took things off screen.
 It’s this steamy and entertaining flick that brought the two together and was reportedly the reason that Brad’s marriage to Friends actress Jennifer Aniston came to an end.
 However, new details have emerged to state that this was not the case.

 Filmmaker Ian Halperin, who is prepared to release a tell-all documentary about Brad and Angelina, about what went wrong, recently shared that Jennifer Aniston and Brad Pitt had been estranged for months prior to the Allied star and Jolie beginning their fling.
-That fling led to a 12-year relationship, which Halperin will make the focus of the project.
-He has vowed to share never before seen footage and reveal dark secrets that brought the relationship to an end.
+That fling led to a 12-year relationship, which will be the focus of Halperin’s project.
+He has vowed to share never-before-seen footage and reveal dark secrets that brought the relationship to an end.

 [Featured Image by Tim P. Whitby/Getty Images]